Pyometra In Dogs And Cats

 Pyometrais a condition of the “intact” or un-spayed female dog or cat.

-The Latin prefix “pyo” means “pus,” and the suffix “metra” refers to the uterus.
+The Greek prefix “pyo” means “pus,” and the suffix “metra” refers to the uterus.
 Therefore, the literal translation is “pus in the uterus,” but the condition is more complex than that.
 Some clinicians use the term pyometritis.
 The “itis” suffix refers to the inflammatory component of the condition.

 Pyometra has its beginnings rooted in the heat cycle, which causes swelling of the uterus, thickening of the uterine walls and collection of fluid in the lumen, or cavity of the organ.
 After repeated heat cycles, more fluid collects, creating a rich culture medium in which bacteria can grow.